 A Drive with many Distractions: Chandigarh to Manali

 Sometimes when we forgo the tried and tested methods and take the alternative path, it creates a unique experience for us, even though the outcome happens to be the same.
 This thought is an after effect of my recent road trip from Chandigarh to Manali.
-I and my wife were to meet a few friends in the Himachal town and it was supposed to be our first trip together to Manali.
+I and my friends were to meet a few friends in the Himachal town and it was supposed to be our first trip together to Manali.
 We could have easily taken one of the overnight buses from Delhi and reached Manali easily comfortably and probably faster the next day.
 But as the adventurous souls, we are we decided to do this differently.

 Leaving for Manali